-Thus, the unknown true number of fish crossing LGD each week, Xt, is estimated from two different data source: window counts and fish sampled in the trap.
+Thus, the unknown true number of fish crossing LGD each week, Xt, is estimated from two different data sources: window counts and fish sampled in the trap.
 The window counts provide an estimate (with some potential observer error) of the fish crossing during daytime hours, while the fish in the trap, when expanded by the estimated true trap rate, provide an estimate of the total fish crossing that week.
 For weeks when we have a more precise estimate of the trap rate (i.e. weeks when lots of previously PIT tagged fish are crossing LGD), STADEM will tend to favor the estimate of total escapement based on the trap data, whereas when that trap rate is more uncertain (e.g. fewer PIT tagged fish to use in estimating the trap rate), STADEM will rely more on the window counts to estimate total escapement.
 During peak run times, when lots of fish are crossing LGD, estimates based on trap data and trap rates will be more precise, while estimates from the window counts may have more observation error due to so many fish passing the window.
 For weeks when the trap is down, STADEM relies exclusively on the window counts and night-time passage data, but there will be more uncertainty in the estimates.

 Day-time Passage and Re-ascension Rates